Ranchero-Software/NetNewsWireHelp/pages/ios/5.0/en/keyboard-shortcuts.markdown

 ---------------------------------

 A comprehensive list of NetNewsWire’s keyboard shortcuts is always accessible to you in NetNewsWire.
 Just press and hold down the Command (⌘) key for a couple of seconds.
 You will be presented with a list of available shortcuts.
 (This works in all apps.)

-*You’ll be a NetNewsWire keyboard magician in no time.*

 ### Do I need to use the Command key?